john-cd/rust_howto/bk/src/categories/database/postgres.md

 [`cornucopia`][c-cornucopia]⮳{{hi:cornucopia}} generates type-checked Rust from your PostgreSQL: [cornucopia-rs][c-cornucopia-github]⮳

 Cornucopia is a tool powered by `rust-postgres` designed to generate type-checked Rust interfaces from your PostgreSQL queries.
-It works by preparing your queries against an actual database and then running an extensive validation suite on them.
+It works by preparing your queries against an actual [database][p-database] and then running an extensive validation suite on them.
 Once the queries are prepared and validated, Rust code is generated into a module, which can be imported and used in your project.

 The basic premise is thus to: